KazumaKun1/Top10PlacesApp/README.md

+Outdated code, will make changes to improve the coding for this as well as some vurnerabilities

 # Top 10 Places App

 An iOS Application that's provide you the top 10 places in your location.
 All of the places are sorted by distance within your current location.